xarray-contrib/flox/README.md

 It's possible that some initial rechunking makes the situation better (just rechunk from 5-4), but it isn't an obvious improvement.
 If you have ideas for improving this case, please open an issue.

+*Tradeoffs*
+1. Generalizes well; when there's exactly one groups per chunk, this replicates Xarray's strategy which is optimal.
+For resampling type reductions, as long as the array is chunked appropriately (`flox.core.rechunk_for_blockwise`, `flox.xarray.rechunk_for_blockwise`), `method="cohorts"` is equivalent to `method="blockwise"`!
+1. Group labels must be known at graph construction time, so this only works for numpy arrays
+1. Currenltly implemented for grouping by 1D arrays.
+An nD generalization seems possible, but hard?

 ## Custom reductions

 `flox` implements all common reductions provided by `numpy_groupies` in `aggregations.py`.